Myles Straw Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to give up 66 total home runs at a clip of one per game (to rank 13th in baseball).
+- Astros pitchers combine to surrender 67 total home runs at a rate of one per game (to rank 13th in the league).

-- In his last appearance on Saturday, the righty threw six innings against the Los Angeles Angels, allowing one earned run while surrendering six hits.
+- His last appearance came on Sunday against the Los Angeles Angels, when the right-hander threw seven innings, surrendering one earned run while allowing three hits.

+- The 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.